 - Initial evaluation includes a duplex ultrasound examination by a Registered Vascular Technologist if so indicated.

 - After your evaluation, we will be able to offer an assessment of your varicose vein problems and discuss multiple treatment options appropriate to your situation.

 By the time you leave the office you will have undergone the examination and diagnostic tests (including ultrasound evaluation) necessary to diagnose your vein problems.
-Dr Torpy or Dr Schroeder and their staff will provide and discuss a plan of treatment options.
+Dr. Torpy, Dr. Zadalis and their staff will provide and discuss a plan of treatment options.
 You will have the opportunity to discuss the above.
 We will initiate the process of insurance determinations and approval.
 You will often be able to schedule your treatments.

 Venefit™ (VNUS Closure®) is the technique most commonly indicated for the treatment of significant varicose veins.
 It is a minimally invasive outpatient procedure that has largely replaced conventional surgery (vein stripping).
 Most patients find it very well tolerated and are able to return to normal activities within 24 – 48 hours.

 Venaseal™ is the newest option for treatment of selected vein problems.
 It is a non-thermal technique that is virtually painless, as effective as current thermal treatments, and associated with extremely rare complication risks.
 It allows for immediate return to normal activities without the need for compression stockings.
-Dr Torpy is the only physician in the Omaha area currently certified to perform this innovative procedure.
+Dr. Torpy was the first physician in the Omaha area to be certified to perform this innovative procedure.

 Ambulatory Phlebectomy is a surgical procedure frequently performed at the time of Venefit™ (VNUS Closure®).
 It is directed to the removal of larger varicose veins through tiny stab incisions under local anesthesia.
 It complements the closure and yields optimal cosmetic and symptomatic relief.